FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ## FusionAuth features

-The above should work with almost any SSO server.
-Below I'm going to cover features that aren't entirely part of the OIDC standard, but are important for actually managing an application.
-If you are using a different identity managment server, you should find analogs to the features below.
+The steps above should work with any compliant SSO identity provider.
+Now we're going to cover features that aren't entirely part of the OIDC standard, but are needed for managing an application.
+If you are using a different identity managment server, you should find analogs to the features outlined below.

 ### User management

 If you lock the user account in the the SSO server, they won't be able to login.
-Here's how you would lock the account in FusionAuth:
+This is helpful in a forum setting if a user is not being a good community member.
+In FusionAuth, you'd navigate to the users screen and then click on the "Lock" icon:

 TBD admin screen to lock

-And here's what the end user would see if they tried to log in:
+And here's what the locked user would see when they tried to log in:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lockedaccount.png" alt="The login screen for a user whose account has been locked." class="img-fluid" figure=false %}

-You can unlock them at any point, either using the admin console or the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).
+Of course, people can change.
+So you can unlock them at any point, either using the admin console or the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).

 ### Admin users